Frequently Asked Questions

 WHAT IS THE COST TO JOIN AND PARTICIPATE?

 MoCom charges a $100 annual team fee that helps to cover most of the cost of the team kit.
 Additionally, the cost to join any team in the NorCal League is $50 per student-athlete + $40 for NICA Registration.
-In addition, each race event (which is optional for participants) requires a registration fee of $50 per entry ($40/race if all are paid in advance).
-The total cost to join and participate in all League events is $490.
+In addition, each race event (which is optional for participants) requires a registration fee of $60 per entry ($50/race if all are paid in advance).
+The total cost to join and participate in all League events is $530.
+Racing is not required to join the team and participate in practice, although it is encouraged.

-NorCal offers scholarships to financially challenged families to help cover some these costs.
+NorCal & MoCom offer student athlete scholarships to financially challenged families to help cover some these costs.
+Contact us to find out if you qualify.

 How can students join?